Billy Strings: Beginnings, Turmoil & Tinfoil (2012–2019)

-In 2012, Don Julin, a mandolin player from Traverse City, Michigan, and author of Mandolin for Dummies, asked Strings to join him on a paying gig.
-The partnership lasted for the next four years.
+After graduating from Ionia High School in 2011, Strings moved to Traverse City, Michigan.
+In 2012, Don Julin, a mandolin player from Traverse City and author of Mandolin for Dummies, asked Strings to join him on a paying gig.
+The partnership lasted for the next four years, after which Strings relocated to Nashville.

 Rolling Stone named Strings one of the Top Ten New Country Artists to Know in 2017.
 On February 12, 2018, Rolling Stone published an article titled "Bluegrass Prodigy Billy Strings Plots 2018 Spring Tour", saying: "Billy Strings doesn't have any trouble living up to his name.
 [He is] one of the latest breakneck guitar pickers to emerge in the bluegrass world."
 The International Bluegrass Music Association awarded him with the Momentum Instrumentalist of the Year award in 2016.
 Bluegrass Situation named him a scene tastemaker in 2016.
 Lisa Snedeker of HuffPost proclaimed Turmoil & Tinfoil as one of the best albums of 2017, writing: "In September it charted at No. 3 on the Billboard Bluegrass charts.
 'Nuff said."
 In March 2018, Rolling Stone released Strings' debut music video for his song "Dealing Despair" from his album Turmoil & Tinfoil.
 He planned to play over 200 shows in 2018.

-He has been invited to play on stage with artists including Phish, Dierks Bentley, Del McCoury, Bill Kreutzmann, Bob Weir, David Grisman, Tommy Emmanuel, Larry Keel, Sam Bush, The Marcus King Band, Greensky Bluegrass, The Infamous Stringdusters, The String Cheese Incident, Leftover Salmon, Widespread Panic, Tool, Dead & Company, and more.
+He has been invited to play on stage with artists including Phish, Dierks Bentley, Del McCoury, Bill Kreutzmann, Bob Weir, David Grisman, Tommy Emmanuel, Larry Keel, Sam Bush, The Marcus King Band, Greensky Bluegrass, The Infamous Stringdusters, The String Cheese Incident, Leftover Salmon, Widespread Panic, Tool, Dead & Company, Zach Top, and more.
 He has performed at festivals including Frankfort Bluegrass Festival (Frankfort, IL), Hookahville, Blue Ox, Pickathon, Merlefest, DelFest, High Sierra Music Festival, Lollapalooza, Grey Fox Bluegrass Festival, Telluride Bluegrass Festival, John Hartford Memorial Festival, Aiken Bluegrass Festival, Appaloosa Music Festival, Wheatland Music Festival, Red Wing Roots Music Festival, Bristol Rhythm & Roots, Rooster Walk, French Broad River Festival, Makers Trail Festival, Under the Big Sky Festival and the All Good Presents 4848 Festival.
 At Grey Fox, he served as the very first Artist in Residence in 2017 and 2018.
 Strings has appeared on famous PBS musical TV programs Austin City Limits and Bluegrass Underground.
 He has toured with Greensky Bluegrass, The Infamous Stringdusters, Leftover Salmon, I'm With Her, Cabinet and others.
 Of those bands he played with early in his career, he has cited Greensky Bluegrass specifically as a major influence and his "favorite band."

 In February 2017, Strings was named one of the six new rising stars of bluegrass by Acoustic Guitar.
 He also collaborated with Molly Tuttle on the songs "Sittin' on Top of the World" and "Billy in the Lowground".

 In March 2018, PBS announced that Strings was to be the inaugural performer at the new cave for the renowned series Bluegrass Underground in the caverns of Pelham, Tennessee.